hernancerm/uady-gdhe/docs/services_api_docs.md

 # Services API Documentation

 Each service listed in [services](#services) corresponds to a PHP file in `/src/services` with the same name.
-The frontend communicates with the backend only through the files in such directory. **Any additional service the frontend might require, must be documented here.**
+The frontend communicates with the backend only through the files in such directory. **Any additional service the frontend might require, must be documented here according to the [guidelines](#guidelines).**

 ## Table of contents